-Shown in Figure 3-4 is a greatly simplified live application.
-The AERO.qc is used to measure the loudness of the live mix and feeds audio to a backhaul encoder (Linear Acoustic e-squared shown, but could be Dolby E).
-This setup allows a quick overall adjustment to be made if necessary.
-Dual power supplies and relay bypass make it ideal for live use.
+Figure 3-4 is a greatly simplified live application.
+The AERO.qc is used to measure the loudness of the live mix and feeds resulting audio to a backhaul encoder/multiplexer which supports discrete audio via internal audio encoding (i.e. Adtec or Tandberg/Ericsson).
+This setup allows a quick overall audio measurements and adjustments to be made if necessary and dual power supplies and relay bypass make it ideal for live use.